ErisVentures/optyx-blog/content/tutorials/working-with-lightroom.md

 Optyx Pro users have access to the Optyx Connector Lightroom plugin that let's you invoke Optyx autocull from directly within the Lightroom UI.

+### Features

+Optyx was designed from the ground up to work in tandem with Lightroom even without a plugin.
+A vast majority of the scenarios the plugin offers can be accomplished using the standalone app.
+However, the Optyx Connector does provide a few unique features:

+- Autocull photos without leaving Lightroom.
+- Set "Flagged/Rejected" state in Lightroom through Optyx "Picked" results.
+- Automatically create a new shoot and begin Optyx import with one click.

 ### Installation

 1. Download the Optyx Connector zip file using the [official download link on your Optyx Pro receipt](https://customers.gumroad.com/article/199-how-do-i-access-my-purchase).